airbytehq/airbyte/docs/integrations/sources/microsoft-sharepoint.md

-# Microsoft OneDrive
+# Microsoft SharePoint

-This page contains the setup guide and reference information for the Microsoft OneDrive source connector.
+This page contains the setup guide and reference information for the Microsoft SharePoint source connector.

 ### Requirements